fakemccoy1800/ch2-exercises/README.md

 ### Exercise 2 (10 Points)
 1. Create a new .NET Console App project titled `Exercise2` and add it to the Assignment.sln solution.
 The project must be placed in the same folder as the Assignment.sln file.
+2. Write a statement that saves the number of command-line arguments as an int.
+3. Write a statement that prints the number to the console.

+### Exercise 3 (10 Points)
+1. Create a new .NET Console App project titled `Exercise3` and add it to the Assignment.sln solution.
+The project must be placed in the same folder as the Assignment.sln file.
+2. Create 5 variables: an int, a double, a decimal, a char, and a string

+### Exercise 4 (20 Points)
+1. Create a new .NET Console App project titled `Exercise4` and add it to the Assignment.sln solution.
+The project must be placed in the same folder as the Assignment.sln file.
+2. Write an application that expects 3 command-line arguments